 Denver Neighborhood Guide to Englewood, CO

 Similar to many Colorado cities established along the South Platte River, Englewood was originally founded as a mining town when gold was discovered in the area in the mid-1800s.
 Since becoming officially incorporated in 1903, Englewood has grown into a dynamic community of about 30,000 residents.
 Although the gold is long gone, the city is rich in cultural amenities, family-friendly neighborhoods and recreational activities.
 And, located just five miles south of downtown Denver, this humble ‘burb maintains some urban appeal, too.
 For those who desire the best of both worlds without breaking the bank, Englewood might be just the ticket.
+Corken + Company would love to be your partner in Real Estate Solutions Without Limits and your Englewood Realtor.
 Intrigued?
 See Homes For Sale in Englewood now!

 Living in Englewood, Colorado